-Platform-as-a-service startup Porter aims to become go-to platform for deploying, managing cloud-based apps – TechCrunch
+Platform as a service startup Porter aims to become go-to for deploying, managing cloud-based apps – TechCrunch

 To be that bridge, the company will use the new funding to increase its engineering bandwidth with the goal of “becoming the de facto standard for all startups.”
 Shim said.

-Porter’s platform went live in February, and in six months became the sixth-fastest growing open source platform download on GitHub, said Ethan Batraski, partner at Venrock.
+Porter’s platform went live in February, and in six months became the sixth-fastest growing open-source platform download on GitHub, said Ethan Batraski, partner at Venrock.
 He met the company through YC and was “super impressed with Rhee’s and Shim’s vision.

 “Heroku has 100,000 developers, but I believe it has stagnated,” Batraski added.
 “Porter already has 100 startups on its platform.
 The growth they’ve seen — four or five times — is what you want to see at this stage.”

 His firm has long focused on data infrastructure and is seeing the stack get more complex, saying “at the same time, more developers are wanting to build out an app over a week, and scale it to millions of users, but that takes people resources.
-With Kubernetes it can turn everyone into an expert developer without them knowing it,” he added.
+With Kubernetes it can turn everyone into an expert developer without them knowing it.”